Ngā āraitanga ki te oranga ngākau

 Ways to improve wellbeing

 Good relationships are important for mokopuna at every age.
 They value their relationships with family, whānau, friends and teachers.
 Mokopuna need to feel accepted, and respected.
-They should be able to feel empowered to have a voice and for their voice to be considered in decision-making that affects them.
+They should feel empowered to have a voice and for their voice to be considered in decision-making that affects them.
 Ensuring mokopuna and their family and whānau have everything they need is the basis of improving wellbeing.

 Te aro turuki i te pōharatanga o te tamaiti